robertrumney/fuzzy-logic/README.md

 float output = fis.Infer(inputs, acceleration);
 ```

 In this example, the fuzzy logic system is used to determine the acceleration of an object in a game based on its distance from a target and its current speed.
 Two fuzzy rules are defined based on the inputs and outputs, and the `Infer` method is called to get the acceleration value.
-You can modify the fuzzy
+You can modify the fuzzy logic system definition and rules to suit your specific game requirements.

+## Classes

+### FuzzySet

+An abstract class that represents a fuzzy set.
+It has a `Name` property and an abstract `GetMembership` method that calculates the membership degree of a value in the set.

+### LinguisticVariable

+A class that represents a linguistic variable.
+It has a `Name` property and a list of `FuzzySet` objects that belong to it.
+You can add `FuzzySet` objects to the variable using the `AddFuzzySet` method.

+### FuzzyRule

+A class that represents a fuzzy rule.
+It has two dictionaries: `Antecedents` and `Consequents`.
+The `Antecedents` dictionary maps `LinguisticVariable` objects to their corresponding `FuzzySet` objects, while the `Consequents` dictionary maps `LinguisticVariable` objects to their corresponding `FuzzySet` objects.

+### FuzzyRuleSet

+A class that represents a fuzzy rule set.
+It has a list of `FuzzyRule` objects.
+You can add `FuzzyRule` objects to the rule set using the `AddRule` method.

+### FuzzyInferenceSystem

+A class that represents a fuzzy inference system.
+It has a `FuzzyRuleSet` object.
+You can create a `FuzzyInferenceSystem` object by passing a `FuzzyRuleSet` object to its constructor.
+It has an `Infer` method that takes a dictionary of input values and a `LinguisticVariable` object representing the output variable.
+The `Infer` method returns a float value representing the output.

+## Conclusion

+This fuzzy logic system implementation can be used in games to make decisions based on fuzzy inputs.
+You can use it to create AI agents that make decisions based on a combination of factors like distance, speed, health, and more.
+By modifying the fuzzy sets and rules, you can fine-tune the behavior of the agents to suit your game requirements.